groboclown/nightjar-mesh/README.md

 ## About

-[Nightjar](https://en.wikipedia.org/wiki/Nightjar) is a *control plane* for [Envoy Proxy](https://envoyproxy.github.io/envoy/) that uses a file-based approach to allow for transparency in the envoy configuration.
+[Nightjar](https://en.wikipedia.org/wiki/Nightjar) is a low-level *control plane* for [Envoy Proxy](https://envoyproxy.github.io/envoy/) that uses a file-based approach to allow for transparency in the envoy configuration.

 ![2 services communicating through nightjar + Envoy Proxy](docs/2-service-traffic.svg)